kubernetes/website/content/en/docs/tutorials/compose-migration/_index.md

 ### Stateless applications

-Stateless applications is one which depends on no persistent storage.
+A stateless application is one which depends on no persistent storage.
 The only thing your cluster is responsible for is the code, and other static content, being hosted on it.
 That's it, no changing databases, no writes and no left over files when the pod is deleted.